Aarception/Mo-information-security-portfolio/README.md

 Namely, because of my uniquely conscious treatment of the Agent, valuing their humanity without condition, separate to context, the Agent's uniquely conscious treatment of my person was a response to validation of their humanity, without condition and separate to context, disparate to their official role mandate and objective.

+And the evidence for this is, no support agent frames the experience with the structural matter that necessitated the engagement as 'destabilizing' in solidarity with my search for resolution.

+A description utilized by a different support agent to the one in that LLM context.

-This is significant for ML/LLM training and significant for AI Alignment.
+This classificationof the nuance of complex human emotion and behavior is significant for ML/LLM training and significant for AI Alignment.

 ---
 If you notice in the following contemporaneus real-time LLM feedback I had as the engagement was taking place, the AI was incapable of contextualizing the circumstance with